 ADHD is a mental health condition that impacts people of all ages.
-Many people associate it as primarily affecting young boys, but that’s not true.
+Many people associate it as primarily affecting young boys, but that’s not always true.
 ADHD impacts children and adults.
 Some symptoms overlap, and others are age-specific.
 Many people with ADHD feel misunderstood because their symptoms make them appear careless or rude.
 They’re not trying to offend other people, but they often have difficulty with certain behaviors, such as waiting for their turn in a conversation or focusing on their schoolwork.
-ADHD is a real disability and can severely impact your quality of life if left untreated.
+ADHD is a real disability and can severely impact quality of life if left untreated, but there are support options available such as online therapy.

 Here are some signs of ADHD that you’ll notice in children: